wolfvictorOSI/Edge-Data-Store-Docs/V1/Logging/SystemLogging_1-0.md

     ```
 2. Save the file.

-3. Use any tool capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Logging`.
+3. Use any tool capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/System/Logging`.

-    **Note:**  Replace `<ComponentId>` with the ComponentId of the adapter instance or Storage component, for example _OpcUa1_.

       Example using curl (run this command from the same directory where the file is located):

       ```bash
-      curl -i -d "@Component_Logging.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/<ComponentId>/Logging
+      curl -i -d "@System_Logging.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/System/Logging
       ```

     On successful execution, the log level change takes effect immediately during runtime.
 The other configurations (log file size and file count) get updated after Edge Data Store is restarted.